Sebastian Cabot (explorer): Catalina de Medrano

+Various official documents, from 25 Aug.
+1525, name Cabot's wife as Catalina de Medrano.
+Witnesses in the lawsuits following Cabot's return to Spain in 1530 testified that his wife was a domineering woman who handled his affairs.
+Catalina's daughter Catalina Barba y Medrano died in 1533.
+The reference to "sons" of Catalina de Medrano, found in one document only, of 1525, may be merely an official formalism.
+On June 22, 1523, Sebastian Cabot, acting as Catalina Barba y Medrano's guardian, appointed Fernando de Jerez as her attorney and arranged her property schedule.
+While it’s unclear why Cabot became her guardian, it was likely appointed by her father, Pedro Barba, before his departure for Havana.
+Barba, a relative of Amerigo Vespucci, may have chosen Cabot due to respect for navigators.
+Cabot’s debt to Maria Cerezo escalated tensions over Barba’s estate, leading Cerezo to question Catalina Barba y Medrano’s legitimacy.

+In November 1523, a Real Cédula confirmed Catalina Barba y Medrano’s legitimacy and marriage, ending legal disputes.
+Cabot's financial struggles included unpaid pensions to Cerezo, partially resolved through deductions from his salary.
+Despite financial challenges, Catalina de Medrano's dowry (267 ducats) and business expertise supported Cabot, who granted her power of attorney in June 1524—a rare move for the time.
+Catalina de Medrano managed family finances, settling debts and handling business affairs, though she faced challenges like gender-related reluctance in transactions.
+Her family had long-standing connections with Spanish nobility, supplying fine cloth and goods to the royal court in the late 15th century.
+Catalina de Medrano exemplified the resilience of Seville’s women, who often managed families and businesses during uncertain times.
+Her second marriage to Cabot, based on trust and respect, secured her daughter’s inheritance and maintained her vital role in navigating the complex social and financial challenges of the period.

 Reputation

 From the later sixteenth century until the mid-nineteenth century, historians believed that Sebastian Cabot, rather than his father John, led the famous Bristol expeditions of the later 1490s, which resulted in the European discovery, or rediscovery after the Vikings, of North America.
 This error seems to have been attributed to Sebastian's accounts in his old age.
 The result was that the influential geographical writer Richard Hakluyt represented his father John Cabot as a figurehead for the expeditions and suggested that Sebastian actually led them.
 When new archival finds in the nineteenth century demonstrated that this was not the case, Sebastian was denigrated, disparaged by Henry Harrisse, in particular, as a man who willfully appropriated his father's achievements and represented them as his own.
 Because of this, Sebastian received much less attention in the twentieth century.
 But other documentary finds, as summarized above, have demonstrated that he did lead some exploratory voyages from Bristol in the first decade of the sixteenth century.

 A. C. H. Smith wrote a biographical novel about him, Sebastian The Navigator (Weidenfeld & Nicolson, 1985).